jacopoMauro/dm874/presentations_guidelines.md

 #### 10-20-30 Rule for Slideshows (if you can, but not in our case)
-* Contain no more than 10 slides, last no more than 20 minutes, use a font size of no less than 30 point (no ‘Death by PowerPoint’).
+* Contain no more than 10 slides, last no more than 20 minutes, use a font size of no less than 30 points (no ‘Death by PowerPoint’).
 * Good set of slides should be no use without the presenter (difficult)
 * Contain less, rather than more
 * No (internal)notes on slides
 * Page numbers: avoid if short but useful for Q/A
-* Outline: avoid if short time
+* Outline: avoid if time is short

 #### Relax, Breathe and Enjoy
 * Rehearse your presentation